World Chess Championship 2023: Reactions

+Grandmaster Rafael Leitão, who analyzed the games for Chess.com, wrote that "the games had many mistakes, this is true, but both players went for the win in every game, they gave their hearts and won many fans around the world during this duel."

+An analysis by economist Mehmet Ismail found that, based on average number of missed points, the match featured the lowest quality of play in a World Championship match since 2004.

 Dylan Loeb McClain of The New York Times highlighted the significance of Ding's victory in his home country of China, where chess had previously been banned during the Cultural Revolution due to the game's strong presence in the Western world.
 With Ding's win gaining traction on Sina Weibo, McClain highlighted the importance of Ding's win as one user had mentioned Ding being the "pride of China".

 McClain, along with Anand, highlighted the obstacles Ding faced on his path to becoming the World Chess Champion.
 Ding had become eligible for the 2022 Candidates Tournament only due to the disqualification of Sergey Karjakin, and Ding had to play many games during the COVID-19 pandemic in mainland China to meet the required number of games to qualify.
 Then, Ding finished as the runner-up of the Candidates Tournament, and only qualified for the championship match after Carlsen's withdrawal from the event.
 Finally, Ding managed to win the World Championship title despite trailing the series for the majority of the time.

+Ding's path to winning the title was called "most improbable" by The Guardian.

 Aftermath

+Ding became the 17th World Chess Champion and also became the first Chinese chess player to hold the title and, jointly with Women's World Champion Ju Wenjun, made China the holder of both the open and women's world titles.

 Per regulation, Ding won €1,100,000 (55% of the prize fund) while Nepomniachtchi took home €900,000 (45%).
 Ding won 1.4 Elo rating points and retained his third position on the FIDE rating list, while Nepomniachtchi lost 1.4 points and remained second.
 On the rapid Rating lists, Ding won and Nepomniachtchi lost 1.4 Elo rating points, making them remain respectively second and seventh on the FIDE Rapid rating list.

 As the runner-up, Nepomniachtchi qualified for the 2024 Candidates Tournament, an eight-player tournament to select Ding's challenger for the next World Chess Championship.
 Gukesh Dommaraju won the tournament and then the World Chess Championship 2024 by defeating Ding Liren.